ajs124/thingweb.node-wot/API.md

     })
   });
 ```
-You can specify if the Thing needs to something in case of a property read.
-Here, instead of reading a static value, a random value is generated just for this read case.
+You can specify if the Thing needs to do something in case of a property read.
+Here, instead of reading a static value, a new random value is generated on every invocation.

   * Add a Property write handler
 ```javascript